 Simple Polenta Pizza

 Polenta pizza is a quick and delicious gluten free pizza crust made with cooked polenta spread out on a baking stone.
-It is a perfect base for all sorts of delicious pizza toppings.
+It is a perfect base for all sorts of delicious pizza toppings (see the suggestions above.)
+It can be made with cornmeal or polenta.

 - Prep Time: 45 minutes